 An Obstetrician (OB/Gyn) is, preferably, an American Board of Obstetrics and Gynecology board-certified physician, or an American Board of Osteopathic Obstetrics and Gynecology certified osteopathic physician (DO).
 These physicians attend 4 years of medical school and then 4 years of an OB/Gyn residency, where they specialize in obstetric and gynecologic surgery and procedures and the management of more difficult pregnancies.

-A Perinatologist is a sub-specialist in the field of obstetrics and gynecology that work with women who have a high-risk pregnancy.
-After the 4 year OB/Gyn residency, a perinatologist completes an additional 2-3 year fellowship which focuses on the medical and surgical management of the most high risk pregnancies.
-Perinatologists are board certified by the Society of Maternal Fetal Medicine, and care for patients who are complex and referred to midwives, family physicians as well as obstetricians.
+A Perinatologist is a sub-specialist in the field of obstetrics and gynecology who works with women who have a high-risk pregnancy.
+After the 4 year OB/Gyn residency, a perinatologist completes an additional 2- to -3 year fellowship which focuses on the medical and surgical management of the most high risk pregnancies.
+Perinatologists are board certified by the Society for Maternal Fetal Medicine, and care for patients who are complex and referred by midwives, family physicians and obstetricians.

-A Certified Nurse-Midwife (CNM) is certified by the national American Midwifery Certification Board (AMCB).
-CNMs have both Registered Nurse (RN) training and credentials, as well as a Master of Science in Nursing (DNP) with emphasis in obstetrics and gynecology.
+A Certified Nurse-Midwife (CNM) is certified by the American Midwifery Certification Board (AMCB).
+CNMs have both Registered Nurse (RN) training and credentials, as well as a Master of Science in Nursing (MSN) or Doctorate of Science in Nursing (DNP) with emphasis in obstetrics and gynecology.
 CNMs have been licensed by the state of Utah for many years, and typically practice with a written agreement for 24/7 physician consultation and referral services.
 Nurse-midwives may also assist the surgeon during a Cesarean section.
 They attend births primarily in hospitals but a few attend women in birth centers and at home.

 A Licensed Direct Entry Midwife (LDEM) is licensed by the state of Utah.
-LDEMs must comply with the National Association of Certified Professional Midwives (NACPM) Standards and LDEM Standards of Practice.
-LDEMs are licensed to care for low-risk healthy women and are required to consult with or refer to a physician if certain complications occur during pregnancy, labor, birth or postpartum.
+LDEMs musts be certified by the North American Registry of Midwives as Certified Professional Midwives and must comply with the National Association of Certified Professional Midwives (NACPM) Standards and LDEM Standards of Practice.
+LDEMs are licensed to care for low-risk healthy women and are required to consult with or refer to another proiver if certain complications occur during pregnancy, labor, birth or postpartum.
 LDEMs have primarily delivered at home in Utah but are now attending deliveries in some birth center settings.

 For a more detailed look at Midwives in Utah, see the Midwives: Providers of Maternity and Newborn Care infographic below.